 “The war is wrong,” one POW remarked as his guards stood nearby.
 “The answer is that the war must be ended.”

 It was a propaganda shoot.
 The U.S. government called Maclear’s story a “carefully staged production.”
 U.S. Senator John McCain, himself a victim of torture in Vietnamese custody, later cursed Maclear’s interview subjects as “two camp rats” who collaborated with the enemy.

-Maclear can nurse a grudge, too.
-He remembers an American who called his coverage “pinko crap”, and the CBC managers who ultimately suspended him on trumped up complaints over coverage “with my own network echoing, ‘Were you duped?’”
+Maclear could nurse a grudge, too.
+He remembers an American who called his coverage “pinko crap” and the CBC managers who ultimately suspended him on trumped up complaints over coverage “with my own network echoing, ‘Were you duped?’”